brandur/sorg/content/drafts/mongodb.md

 I don't write this to be mean-spirited, but rather to balance some of the hype initiatives that are still ongoing to sell MongoDB to young projects (the ["MEAN stack"][mean] for example).
-Migrating between data stores is an incredibly costly project, and I'll consider this writing a success if I can help even one nascent project or company avoid starting out on MongoDB, only to realize the mistake much later when it's almost impossible to fix.
+Migrating between data stores is incredibly costly, and I'll consider this writing a success if I can help even one nascent project or company avoid starting out on MongoDB, only to realize the mistake much later when it's almost impossible to fix.

 ## Lightning Rods (#lightning-rods)